delos/cusp-encounters/README.md

 * mpi4py (optional)

 ## Acknowledgement:
-If you use this code, please cite the paper [Stücker et al. (2023) (**add link later)](.).
+If you use this code, please cite the paper [Stücker et al. (2023)](https://arxiv.org/abs/2301.04670).
 Additionally there are other works used inside of this repository.
 Therefore, you should cite these as well if you use the corresponding parts of the code:

 * The [Adiabatic-Tides](https://github.com/jstuecker/adiabatic-tides) repository.
 This is used for evaluating the effect of smooth tides.
 [Stücker et al. (2022)](https://arxiv.org/abs/2207.00604)
 * Gammaray data of the Galactic Centre Excess under [data/di_mauro_fig10.txt](data/di_mauro_fig10.txt) which was provided by [Di Mauro (2021)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.103.063029)